Voltaire-22/DPWH-Flood-Control-Projects/README.md

 *DPWH Flood Control Project Overview (2018-2025)*

-Over the span of 7 years, Infrastructure projects peacked to 9,827 projects across the country which a total of $545 Billion Pesos(PHP) contract cost with an average of $55 Million Pesos worth of contract.
+Over the span of 7 years, Infrastructure projects peaked to 9,827 projects across the country which a total of $545 Billion Pesos(PHP) contract cost with an average of $55 Million Pesos worth of contract.

 **PROJECTS BY MAINLAND:** Data shows that out of 3 mainlands, Luzon has the most infrastructure projects at (6,691) which contributes (68%) of all the projects in the Philippines. while Visayas (1,505) (15%) and Mindanao (1,631) (16%) of infrastructure projects.
 This means that 68% of the budget was allocated to to Luzon $368 Billion, this could mean that the infrastructure in Luzon deemed to be a priority compared to other regions.